-Campus Software, Software as a Service, Hosted Solutions, Web Sites, Apps, Tools, and Services
+Campus Software, As a Service Providers, Hosted Solutions, Web Sites, Apps, Tools, and Services

 - General Software Information, Policies and Guidelines